 Hands-on classroom training

 Part of learning how to become an effective French teacher is getting the right experience during your training.
 We offer the opportunity for two contrasting placements in our partner schools; you’ll spend most of the year in your lead school and six weeks in the other.

-Throughout the training year you’ll have access to online support from Sheffield Hallam University and attend face to face PGCE Seminars.
+Throughout the training year you’ll have access to support from Sheffield Hallam University and attend face to face PGCE seminars.